aruvasaga-chithan/CODETECH-Task2/README.md

 **Mentor:** **MUZAMMIL**

 ## Project Overview
 This Python-based Vulnerability Scanner allows users to scan open ports and check common security configurations.
-The tool supports both Windows and Linux systems, using GUI created with Tkinter.
+The tool supports both Windows and Linux systems, using a GUI created with Tkinter.

 ### Features:
 - **Port Scanning**: Checks open ports on the target system (range 1-1024).